 WRITING & RESEARCH

-Studio writing that sits alongside the paintings — 'The Vertical Line' book series, in progress, plus longer essays on stripe painting, light, perception, and place.
+Studio writing that sits alongside the paintings — including 'The Vertical Line' and 'Stripe Painting' books, the 'Measured Intervals' study volumes and the longer essays on stripe painting, light, perception, and place.

 ESSAYS & RESEARCH